 The United States Federal Government offers the Federal Solar Tax Credit to all states.

 The Federal Solar Tax Credit is one of the best available incentives to homeowners.
-When homeowners buy and install new solar panels with or without battery storage, you will qualify for the 26% federal solar tax credit.
-The residential ITC drops to 22% in 2023 and ends in 2024.
+When homeowners buy and install new solar panels with or without battery storage, you will qualify for the 30% federal solar tax credit.
 Now is the time to reduce or eliminate your electric bill, as well as increase your home value, and reduce your environmental footprint by going solar.

 Renewable Energy Credits RECs